 There is an awful lot of advice out there about how to write the perfect resume or give the ideal answer to the ultimate interview question.
-(42??).
 Some of that advice is even pretty good.
-But, the truth is there is more than one way to do it right.
+But the truth is, there is more than one way to do it right.
 Recruiting, interviewing, selection, and hiring are subjective.

-It is highly likely that if you ask ten recruiters for feedback on your resume, you will get ten different opinions.
+If you ask ten recruiters for feedback on your resume, you will likely get ten different opinions.

 Don’t get me wrong; as a profession, we do everything we can to take subjectivity out of the equation whenever possible.